openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 It matches pattern non-channel-aligned op -> optional Reshapes -> FQ -> Reshapes -> channel-aligned op Move the FQ right before the channel-aligned op to avoid redundant expand and permute ops.
 ### `-swap-maxpool-with-act`: Swaps the MaxPool and activation
-This pass is needed for MTL only since HW MaxPool does not support post-op operations.
+This pass is needed for VPUX37XX only since HW MaxPool does not support post-op operations.
 Operations are swapped only if there is an operation before MaxPool that supports post-ops.
 ### `-swap-transpose-with-fq`: Swaps Transpose operation with FakeQuantize
 The pass is a part of `HardwareMode` pipeline.